Moral supervenience

-The principle of moral supervenience states that moral predicates (e.g., permissible, obligatory, forbidden, etc.) supervene upon non-moral predicates, and hence that moral facts involving these predicates (like stealing is wrong) supervene upon non-moral facts.
+The principle of moral supervenience states that moral predicates supervene upon non-moral predicates, and hence that moral facts involving these predicates supervene upon non-moral facts.
 The moral facts are hence said to be supervenient facts, and the non-moral facts the supervenience base of the former.
-The principle is sometimes qualified to say that moral facts supervene upon natural facts, i.e., observable, empirical facts within space-time, but a broader conception could allow the supervenience base to include any non-moral facts, including (if there are any) non-natural facts (e.g., divine commands, Platonic truths).

-Moral supervenience can be applied to anything which can be the subject of a moral judgment.
-For example, we often say that actions are right or wrong, permissible or impermissible, etc. But we can also say that a person's character is virtuous or vicious, or that a situation or result is morally good or bad.
+Moral facts could be about actions, character traits, or situations, e.g., stealing is wrong, Alice is virtuous, or Shane's suffering was morally bad.

 Clarification and examples

 Another way to put this is to say that moral facts are a function of, depend upon, or are constrained or constituted by, some non-moral facts, and that the latter are a sufficient condition for making the moral facts true.
-Another common way of putting this is that any change in moral facts must be accompanied by a change in the non-moral facts (i.e., those on which it supervenes), but that the reverse is not the case.
+It follows that any change in moral facts must be accompanied by a change in the non-moral facts (i.e., those on which it supervenes), but that the reverse is not the case.
 A moral fact can supervene on more than one set of non-moral facts-i.e., it is multiply realizable-but any given set of non-moral facts determines the moral facts which supervene upon it.

-Not all non-moral predicates are typically thought to be relevant to the application of a moral predicate.
-For instance, whether a particular killing was done in self-defense or in order to facilitate a robbery is probably relevant to whether it is wrong.
-But whether it happens in Greenland or England, or in the morning or at night, is not relevant.
-The principle of moral supervenience does not tell us which such facts are relevant, however; it only says that whichever ones are relevant, are relevant wherever they appear.
-For instance, if it was wrong for Sam to kill Alice while he was robbing her, and it was wrong because it was done in order to rob her, then if Brenda kills Charles while robbing him is wrong for the same reason.
-It is impossible for one such killing to be wrong and another right unless they also differ in one or more relevant circumstances.
+Not all non-moral predicates need be relevant to the application of a moral predicate.
+For instance, whether a particular killing was done in self-defense or in order to facilitate a robbery may be relevant to whether it is wrong.
+But most people would think that whether it happens in Greenland or England, or in the morning or at night, or by someone named Brenda or Sam, are not relevant to it is wrong.
+The principle of moral supervenience does not tell us which such facts are relevant, only that whichever ones are relevant, they are relevant wherever they appear.
+Hence it is considered a very weak constraint on morality.